tinacms/tina.io/content/blog/the-new-github-auth-flow.md

 date: '2020-06-16T13:47:03-03:00'
 author: Joel Huggett
 ---
-TinaCMS communicates with Github using a proxy, so the authentication token provided by Github is stored as an httpOnly cookie.
-This stops the client from accessing the token, and that's all very good. **But** what it doesn't account for is [CSRF]() attacks, which means any calls to the proxy, so long as that cookie is still there, will succeed, and that's not very good.
+TinaCMS communicates with GitHub using a proxy, so the authentication token provided by GitHub is stored as an httpOnly cookie.
+This stops the client from accessing the token, and that's all very good.
+However, this strategy is still vulnerable to [Cross-Site Request Forgery (CSRF)](https://owasp.org/www-community/attacks/csrf) attacks.
+This means that any calls to the proxy, so long as that cookie is still there, will succeed, and that's not very good.

 A common approach to mitigating this problem is to implement the [Token Synchronization Pattern]().
 The issue is that this pattern require some form of server-side session storage.
 That doesn't jive well with the stateless approach of static sites.
 So, we've introduced a variation that we call the Stateless Token Synchronization Pattern.